The Cockatoo: A Guide to this Intelligent and Demanding Parrot

 A Bird, Not a Shoe!

 You've likely come across a Cockatoo at some point – you know, that stunning parrot with the impressive crest that stands tall when they're feeling excited or curious!
-These vibrant birds are native to Australia and the Pacific islands, and honestly, once you get to know one, it’s easy to see why bird enthusiasts are head over heels for them.
+These vibrant tropical birds are native to Australia and the Pacific islands, and honestly, once you get to know one, it’s easy to see why bird enthusiasts are head over heels for them.

 Just a quick note – if you happen to search for this name and find yourself looking at shoes, don’t worry, you’re not losing your mind!
 A shoe brand decided to borrow this lovely name.
 But let’s focus on the real star of the show: the Cockatoo bird, a remarkable feathered friend who’s as emotionally rich as they are smart, and believe me, they won’t hesitate to share their opinions on just about everything.